Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 FROM OPENCELLID.PUBLIC.RAW_CELL_TOWERS
 where mcc in ('234', '235')
 and radio = 'LTE'
-ORDER BY ST_GEOHASH(geom)
+ORDER BY ST_GEOHASH(geom);
-ALTER TABLE geolab.geography.uk_lte ADD search optimization ON GEO(geom);

 ```

-Now that we have our antenna geometries, we can compute the H3 cells and it's neighbors for the cell_range accordingly.
+Now that we have our antenna geometries, we can compute the H3 cells and it's neighbors for the CELL_RANGE accordingly.
 First, we will apply the `H3_KRING` function to compute all neighboring H3 cells within a certain distance (up to K distances) from a given H3 cell.
 The distance is calculated by dividing the cell range by 580 meters, which represents the spacing between H3 cells at resolution 9.
 To get the H3 cell id, we will use the `H3_FROMGEOGPOINT` function.
 Since `H3_KRING` yields an array, we must use the lateral flatten feature to cross the original rows with the array.

 Then we will create a decay function based on the H3 distance, so we need to determine the maximum H3 distance for each antenna.
 We can then group the data by H3 cell and choose the highest signal strength within that cell.
 As we have computed H3 neighbors for each antenna, antennas in close proximity will have generated the same H3 cell multiple times; thus, we will select the one with the strongest signal.